galaxyproject/training-material/MethylC-Seq/tutorials/methylation-seq.md

 > 1. **Galaxy** :wrench:: Search for the tool ```bwameth```
 > 2. **bwameth** :wrench:: Select for the option ```Select a genome reference from your history or a built-in index?``` ```Use a built-in idex``` and here the human ```hg38``` genome.
 > 3. **bwameth** :wrench:: Choose for the option ```Is this library mate-paired?``` ```Paired-end``` and use the two imported datasets as an input.
-> 4. **bwameth** :wrench:: Please do not compute the alignment now because it would need about 45 minutes.
-We provide for you a precomputed alignment in the data library.
+> 4. **bwameth** :wrench:: Compute now the alignment.
+Please notice that depending on your system this computation can take some time.
+If you want to skip this, we provide for you a precomputed alignment.
 Import ```aligned_subset.bam``` to your history.
 >
 >    > ### :question: Questions
 >    >